-A Task-Based Product Complexity Measure Our measure of product complexity is similar to Costinot et al. (2011) and Keller and Yeaple (2009).
+A Task-Based Product Complexity Measure Our measure of product complexity is similar to ? and ?.
 We construct an index for each product category that captures its content of tasks that require complex problem solving skills.
 Data on complex problem solving skills is taken from the U.S. Department of Labor's Occupational Information Network (ONET).
 Similar data is not available for France.
 As it is common in the literature, we assume therefore that the factor content in complex solving skills of a particular product category is the same across countries.

-The ONET data contains expert information on the level and importance of complex problem solving skills for 809 8-digit occupations as defined in the Standard Occupational Classification
+The ONET data contains expert information on the level and importance of complex problem solving skills for 809 8-digit occupations as defined in the Standard Occupational Classification (SOC).
+Each occupation, o, embodies a complexity of where the weights give the contributions of the two complexity components, im-